midhunkalarikkal/FullDomain/Notes/React.md

 ### `NPX` ###
 ===================
 A: `npx` stands for `Node Package eXecute`.
-It is simply an `npm` package runner.
+It is simply a `npm` package runner.
 It allows developers to execute any Javascript Package available on the npm registry without even installing it. npx is installed automatically with npm version 5.2.

 Example: npx parcel index.html